Aria-Studios/Prelude/README.md

 * `patchArchive` (required) is the name of the *remote* ***zip*** archive that contains your latest patch release.

 ## `core.zip`
 The `core.zip` archive should contain a copy of the full game directory.
 It should also be setup so that files can be directly unzipped from the game folder.
 This should contain a `version` information file that matches to this core release, which will overwrite the user's current local copy when they update.
+It cannot contain the executable file for the updater under the same name as the user's current local copy.
 See the screenshot below for what an example setup should look like.

 ![Example of core.zip layout.](https://media.ariastudio.dev/misc/prelude-core.png)

 ## `patch.zip`
 The `patch.zip` archive should contain a copy of ***all files that have been updated since the latest core release*** -- in other words, it is a cumulative patch, not sequential.
 It should also be setup so that files can be directly unzipped from the game folder.
 This should contain an updated `version` information file that matches to this patch release, which will overwrite the user's current local copy when they update.
+It cannot contain the executable file for the updater under the same name as the user's current local copy.
 See the screenshot below for what an example setup should look like.

 ![Example of patch.zip layout.](https://media.ariastudio.dev/misc/prelude-patch.png)